Differences of sex development

 Our DSD research

-DSDs most often occur after a breakdown in the complex genetic network that enables development of testes or ovaries during embryogenesis.
-Studies have identified a small number of genes that play critical roles in testis and ovary development, but efforts to assemble these into a full regulatory network have yet to be successful, most likely because key pieces of the puzzle are missing.
+DSDs most often occur after a breakdown in the complex genetic network that enables the development of testes or ovaries during embryogenesis.
+Studies have identified a small number of genes that play critical roles in testis and ovary development, but efforts to assemble these into a full regulatory network have yet to be successful, most likely because key pieces of the puzzle are still missing.

-The Reproductive Development group aims to pool its expertise in human genetics, molecular and developmental biology, to find genes important for testis or ovary development and identify gene changes that cause DSD.
+The Reproductive Development group aims to pool its expertise in human genetics plus molecular and developmental biology, to find genes important for testis or ovary development and identify gene changes that cause DSD.
 We are building strong collaborative ties with researchers and clinicians both nationally and internationally to help achieve this.

 Impacts of our research